 The Association maintains its cash balances in one financial institution in an interest bearing checking account.
 The balances are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-At June 30, 2014, the Association had a balance in excess of the insurable amount by \$22,050.
+During the year ended June 30, 2015, the Association did not have balances in excess of the insurable amount.
+During the year ended June 30, 2014, the Association had a balance in excess of the insurable amount by \$22,050.